ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sayit/README.md

 ### 3.0.0 (2023-04-03)
 * (bluefox) Restored cloud engines.
 Warning: update cloud adapter to at least 4.4.0
-* (bluefox) Breaking changes: Minimal node.js version is 14
+* (bluefox) Breaking changes: A minimal node.js version is 14

 ### 2.1.2 (2023-03-27)
 * (bluefox) Corrected engines with web-link